lammps/lammps/doc/src/Howto_triclinic.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-There is no requirement that a triclinic box be periodic in any dimension, though as explained above it typically should be in y or z if you wish enforce a shift in coordinates due to periodic boundary conditions across the y or z boundaries.
+There is no requirement that a triclinic box be periodic in any dimension, though it typically should be in y or z if you wish enforce a shift in coordinates due to periodic boundary conditions across the y or z boundaries.
+See the doc page for the :doc:`boundary
+<boundary>` command for an explanation of shifted coordinates for
+restricted triclinic boxes which are periodic.

 Some commands that work with triclinic boxes, e.g. the :doc:`fix deform <fix_deform>` and :doc:`fix npt <fix_nh>` commands, require